Jost solutions and direct scattering for the continuum Calogero-Moser equation: Introduction

 Part of our work is motivated by similar results on the Benjamin--Ono equation.
 An inverse scattering transform for this equation was first proposed by Ablowitz and Fokas \cite{fokas_inverse_1983}, and later made rigorous by Coifman and Wickerhauser \cite{coifman_1990} for small initial data in a weighted $L^1$ class.
 Wu \cite{wu_simplicity_2016,wu_jost_2017} extended the direct problem to much larger weighted spaces without size restrictions; however, the corresponding inverse problem for such data remains unresolved, as far as we know.

 Notably, the Lax operators associated with both the Benjamin–Ono and continuum Calogero--Moser systems are relatively compact perturbations of the same first-order differential operator acting on the same Hardy space.
 This structural similarity allows us in some places to argue analogously to Wu \cite{wu_simplicity_2016,wu_jost_2017}.
-We stress however that at some points there are subtle, but crucial differences.
+We stress however that this analogy is more on a conceptual level, while on a technical level there are several subtle, but crucial differences.
 Among those is the existence of embedded eigenvalues in our case and the resulting difficulties when expanding the Jost functions and scattering coefficients thereabout.
 Other differences stem from the different form of the free resolvent kernel, which leads to better behaviour for small energies (in particular, in our case there are no zero-energy resonances) but worse behaviour at large energies.
-Moreover, a substantial part of our paper is devoted to topics that Wu does not cover, for instance the distorted Fourier transform and trace formulas.
+A technical difference is that Wu proves the existence of Jost(-ish) functions by solving an equation in a weighted $L^\infty$-space, while we solve it in $L^2$.
+This allows us to work with more modest assumptions on the potential.

+Moreover, we spend the first part of our paper constructing the distorted Fourier transform.
+We hope that this will be useful for studying the nonlinear problem \eqref{eqn:CMeqn}; see for example how its analogue was applied recently for the Benjamin--Ono equation in \cite{gerardmiller}.
+We also prove the absence of singular continuous spectrum and derive trace formulas, which are topics that are not covered by Wu.